Gouthamvaishnav11/AuricDefence/README.md

-##  Auricdefence:  Decentralized Cybersecurity Incident Reporting System
+#  AuricDefence:  Decentralized Cybersecurity Incident Reporting System

-## 🚀 Project Overview:
+# #🚀 Project Overview:

 The growing reliance on digital systems has led to an unprecedented increase in cybersecurity incidents, including data breaches, ransomware attacks, and phishing scams.
 Unfortunately, current systems for reporting and managing these incidents are: